ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 ## Path Vector Cost Type {#cost-type-spec}

 This document defines a new cost type, which is referred to as the `Path Vector` cost type.
-An ALTO server MUST offer this cost type if it supports the Path Vector extension.
+An ALTO server MUST offer this cost type if it supports the extension defined in this document.

 ### Cost Metric: ane-path {#metric-spec}